 Mountain Biking Kern & Biking Camps in Sequoia

 Mountain biking has become a popular sport especially in California.
-We’ve got so much great terrain, so close to home (the urban sprawl), that’s this hobby is bound to get you back in shape, fast.
+We’ve got so much great terrain, so close to home (the urban sprawl), that this outdoor hobby is bound to get you back in shape, fast.
+Start slow to avoid burnout and injury.
 The weather is awesome, just go.
 Plan a camping weekend & bring your bike!

 KERN RIVER AREA